Mohammed-Swillam/Funda-Assignment/README.md

 ## Business Features

-- Analyzes Two types of properties in Amsterdam: All properties and properties with gardens
+- Analyzes two types of properties in Amsterdam: All properties and properties with gardens
-- Displayes the top 10 Maklaars in both types
+- Displays the top 10 Maklaars in both types

 ## Technical Features
 - Uses Polly for retry policies and rate limiting
-- Displayes Real-time progress updates during data fetching
+- Displays real-time progress updates during data fetching
 - Separation of concerns with dependency injection